lrlrlrlr/EnglishGrammar/Speaking answer.md

 Well, in China, most people use desktop and laptop together since both of them have their own advantages.
 A desktop usually used at home or office and it has better expansibility, while a laptop is often for personal use and it is more convenient to carry with.

 3. What do you usually use your computer for?
-I usually use computer to dealing with the things are related to my work, you know, things like writing report, sending emails to colleagues and making PowerPoint for presentation.
+I usually use computer to dealing with the things are related to my work, you know, things like writing reports, sending emails to colleagues and making PowerPoint for presentation.
 Sometimes, I play games or watch videos to release stress from work.

 4. Who taught you how to use a computer?
 I remember it was my dad who taught me how to use computer.
-When I was a little, he taugh me how to type by playing some typing games with me.
+When I was a little, he taught me how to type by playing some typing games with me.
 After I went to elementary school, I had computer class so I learned more about computer then.

 5. Do you think computers have changed your life a lot?
 Definitely!
 I could say I cannot live without computer now.
-Computer truly broght convenience to us from study to work, from office time to leisure time.
+Computer truly brought convenience to us from study to work, from office time to leisure time.
 Our life would be totally different if there's no computer.